-Swiss Water exclusively owns the Swiss Water[®] trademark and operates a decaffeination business using the Swiss Water[®] Process.
-The business is organized via synergies of four legal entities.
+Swiss Water exclusively owns the Swiss Water® trademark and operates a decaffeination business using the Swiss Water® Process.
+The business of decaffeination using the Swiss Water® Process was established over thirty years ago.

 Swiss Water is the primary operating entity and its business has not changed substantially over the years.
-Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water[®] Process.
+Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water® Process.
 As described below, Swiss Water decaffeinates coffee owned by customers under toll arrangements (its "toll" business) and also buys its own premium quality Arabica coffee beans, which it decaffeinates and sells to the specialty coffee trade (its "non-toll" or "regular" business).

 The Company's second, newly constructed facility, in Delta, BC, was completed in 2020.
-It houses one newly constructed, state-of-the-art Swiss Water[®] Process production line, and this line completed its first production run of commercial-grade coffee in September 2020.
-The Company is currently in the construction stage of a second production line at its Delta location, which is expected to be completed and fully commissioned in 2023.
+It houses one newly constructed, state-of-the-art Swiss Water® Process production line, and this line completed its first production run of commercial-grade coffee in September 2020.
+The Company is currently in the construction stage of a second production line at its Delta location, which is expected to be completed and fully commissioned in towards the end of Q3 2023.